-It is a nautical themed soft play activity zone with interesting ways for children to learn and explore.
+It is a nautical-themed soft play activity zone with interesting ways for children to learn and explore.
 Older children will enjoy The All Hands children’s gallery – for ages 6-12.

 On the top floor of the museum is a huge map of the world where kids can run around to their heart’s content.
 Parents can watch on from the cafe on the side and the coffee isn’t bad at all.

-Favourite pubs in Greenwich
+Favorite pubs in Greenwich

 The Cutty Sark – Wonderful views of the river Thames with a distinctly ship like interior

 The Trafalgar Tavern – this Regency era pub often hosted Charles Dickens who preferred their famous whitebait supper.

 The 18th-century market is a must-do for all visitors to Greenwich.
 Recently extended and refurbished, Greenwich Market is home to a variety of traders selling everything from antiques, art, crafts and design goods and gourmet food.

 When the sun is out we like to buy our lunch supplies here and head across to the parks and gardens for a picnic.